TreacherousDev/Silicon/README.md

 3. Set the desired movement speed and interpolation method
 4. Click "Add Frame" to create your first keyframe
 5. Move the camera to the next position
-6. Check and update the movement speed and interpolation method if needed
+6. Check and update the movement speed, FOV and sight range as needed
 7. Click "Add Frame" again to create another keyframe
 8. Repeat steps 5–7 to continue building your animation
 9. Once finished, click "Play" to preview the animation